 Vascular Disease Program

-The Vascular Disease Program is designed to understand, treat and cure conditions such as carotid and peripheral artery disease, venous thromboembolism, and arterial aneurysm and dissection.
-These conditions impose significant morbidity and mortality and require substantial use of health care resources.
+The Vascular Disease Program in the Cardiovascular Research Center is designed to understand, treat and potentially cure carotid artery disease, peripheral artery disease, venous thromboembolism, arterial aneurysm and arterial dissection.

-An initiative in genetic epidemiology identifies genetic susceptibility loci for venous thromboembolism.
-Studies are also investigating the utility of pre-emptive pharmacogenetic testing to optimize dosage for warfarin and reduce adverse outcomes, such as bleeding or thrombosis.
+An initiative in genetic epidemiology within the Vascular Disease Program identifies genetic susceptibility loci for venous thromboembolism.
+Studies are also investigating the utility of pre-emptive pharmacogenetic testing to optimize dosage of warfarin and reduce adverse outcomes, such as bleeding or thrombosis.

 Noninvasive measures of arterial function

-A major initiative in the Vascular Disease Program is noninvasive measures of arterial function.
-A significant amount of work has been done to understand how inflammatory and hemodynamic stress markers are related to arterial stiffness.
+A major initiative in the Vascular Disease Program in the Cardiovascular Research Center is noninvasive measures of arterial function.
+Researchers are working toward better understanding how inflammatory and hemodynamic stress markers are related to arterial stiffness.
 Ongoing research addresses how changes in arterial function affect ventricular function and measures of subclinical target organ damage.